An advisor's primary responsibility is to make a strong commitment to the

 and organization prior to recognition.

-Student Activities is a resource for advisors as well as students.
+The Center for Student Involvement is a resource for advisors as well as students.
 If you have

 questions, please contact firstname.lastname@example.org